Changes in winemaking to address climate change and market expectations

 • Dates: November 12, 2025

-• Schedule: At 5 p.m.
+• Schedule: at 5 p.m.

 • Location: J.J.
-Moreau Lecture Hall - LMGC Building - St Priest Campus, Montpellier (Tram line 1 - Chateau d'Ô stop)
+Moreau Lecture Hall - LMGC Building - St Priest Campus, Montpellier (Tram Line 1 - Chateau d'Ô stop)

-By Fabienne Remize, DR-INRAe.
+By Fabienne Remize, Director of Research at INRAe.

 Free admission.

-Receive a weekly summary of the UM agenda
+Receive a weekly summary of the UM calendar

-* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
-You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.
+* By entering your email address, you agree to receive a weekly summary of the UM calendar via email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time by clicking the unsubscribe linkor by contacting us via email.